crumblingstatue/hexerator/features.md

 ## Bookmarks

-Quickly and easily save and access regions of interest in the file.
+Quickly and easily save and access points of interest in the data.
-To be implemented.
+Support for extended descriptions.

 ## Multiple configurable views

-Each bookmarked region can have multiple views of different configuration, like different column size.
+You can have different views into different regions of the same file, with different column counts and other configurable properties.
-To be implemented.

 ## Huge file support through memory mapped files